-When I was facing some potentially serious health problems recently, I decided to keep them largely between myself and God.
-Normally, in a situation like this one, I would tell all of my closest family members and friends, but this time, I told no one but my husband.
+When I was facing some potentially serious health problems some time ago, I decided to keep them largely between myself and God.
+Normally, in a situation like this one, I would tell all of my closest family members and friends, but this time, I told no one but my husband, Joe.
 At first, I didn't feel right about my decision, and I told myself things like - "You need to share this with your loved ones.
 They have a right to know, and they will pray for you."
-But every time I was tempted to tell someone, I got a "check" in my spirit, sensing the Lord was telling me "no." This strategy turned out to be the right one for me, as it enabled me to stand in faith for the favorable outcome that I received in the end.
+But every time I was tempted to tell someone, I got a "check" in my spirit, sensing the Lord was telling me "no".
+This strategy turned out to be the right one for me, as it enabled me to stand in faith for the favorable outcome that I received in the end.

-When we're tempted to share our problems with others, we need to first examine our motives.
+When we are tempted to share our problems with others, we need to first examine our motives.
 Do we want them to feel sorry for us?
 Do we want to see them fret and worry on our behalf?
-Perhaps we're trying to subtly tell them: "See you're not the only one with problems --I have problems, too.
+Perhaps we are trying to subtly tell them: "See you're not the only one with problems - I have problems, too.
 Don't count on me for help."
 These are all ungodly attitudes that can prevent us from receiving God's best in our situation.
-If you're facing troubling circumstances today, don't automatically assume that you should confide in all of your loved ones.
+If you are facing troubling circumstances today, don't automatically assume that you should confide in all of your loved ones.
 Seek God's will about who you should share your concerns with.
 Your faith and your future may depend on it.

-Prayer: Lord, forgive me for the times I neglected to turn to You first in times of trouble.
-Give me the wisdom and self-control I need to share my concerns only with the people who will help me to receive Your best.
-Thank You that as I make "discreet" decisions, You will honor me with victory, success, and blessing.
+Prayer: Lord, when trouble comes, help me to turn to You first.
+Give me the wisdom and self-control I need to share my concerns only with the people who will help me to receive Your best in my situation.
+Guard me from self-focus and self-pity, and give me the comfort and reassurance that can only come from You.
+Thank You that as I make "discreet" decisions, You will honor me with victory, success, and blessings of all kinds!

 |Seventh Day Slumber To Release "Closer To Chaos" May 31|